 Alistair Riddell is primarily known for his study and involvement in contemporary music.
 This has encompassed many activities and associations with other musical practitioners and thinkers for over four decades.
 Details can be found in numerous sources and publications here:

 After a long association with academia and academic music, Alistair’s interests have diversified in an attempt to make sense of this time of creative potential in comparison to that of several decades ago.
 It would seem, given media interest and promotion, that anything is possible, so the questions are, is it and what does that mean?
 Through the luxury of time, albeit less than it used to be, contemplation of anything that strays into this field of interest can now be considered.
 And there seems to be an ever-greater amount of material drifting around to occupy his time.

 Where My First Home Was

 This photograph looks into the original location of 18 Humphreys Ave.
 I took this photo in 2008.
 Now the whole site has been reworked and the trees removed.
 This transformation is visible in the 2021 aerial photograph on the site below.
 The Pencil pine on the left was on the right of the driveway at the front gate.
 The driveway is clearly visible in the 1963 photo.
 The Silky Oak on the right marked the boundary with the property next door.
 It is nearly at the front corner, and I climbed it many times.
-The back fence is probably original.
-With the street now updated and modified at this location, and the houses gone, the perspective for me is very odd.
-It is unfortunate that no pictures were taken of the street and the front of the house that I have access to or were in fact taken.
+The back fence in this picture is probably original.
+With the street updated and modified at this location, and the houses gone, the perspective when I was there seemed very odd.
+It is unfortunate that prior to leaving that home no pictures were taken of it or the entire street.

 There are several years of aerial photographs that show the area when zoomed in through controls on the upper right of the page.